MarkHoeber/tools-tech-syllabus/source/unused/old_sphinx.rst

 Videos
 *******

-These videos are very long and detailed.
-You don't need to go through them completely for the purposes of this course.
-But they are great resources if you need to complete real projects in Sphinx.
+This videos are very long and detailed.
+You don't need to go through it completely for the purposes of this course.
+But it's a great resources if you need to complete real projects in Sphinx.
 You can also increase the YouTube speed.

-.. youtube:: hM4I58TA72g

-.. youtube:: QNHM7q2hLh8
+.. raw:: html

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/QNHM7q2hLh8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Install Sphinx
 ****************

+.. note:: Installing Sphinx is optional.
+We can do everything needed online through GitHub and ReadTheDocs

 To build your HTML document on your computer, you must install Sphinx.